‘I’m ready to talk’: Meghan’s upcoming interview with Oprah Winfrey is already dividing Britons

 Morgan, the “Good Morning Britain” co-host who never tires of dinging Meghan, tweeted, “This interview is going to be Oscar-winning deluded self-serving bilge.”

 Meghan’s friends have rallied to her side.
-One of her co-stars on the TV series “Suits,” Patrick J. Adams, tweeted Friday that he was sickened “to read the endless racist, slanderous, clickbaiting vitriol spewed in her direction from all manner of media across the UK and the world but I also knew that Meghan was stronger than people realized or understood and they would regret underestimating her.”
+One of her co-stars on the TV series “Suits,” Patrick J. Adams, tweeted Friday he was sickened “to read the endless racist, slanderous, clickbaiting vitriol spewed in her direction from all manner of media across the UK and the world but I also knew that Meghan was stronger than people realized or understood and they would regret underestimating her.”

 To stoke interest in the interview, CBS has released a handful of tantalizing “teaser quotes.”